 DON'T SKIP STRETCH AND FOLD.
 Stretching and folding bread dough redistributes the yeast and helps to strengthen the dough.

-SPRAY YOUR DOUGH WITH WATER.
+SPRAY YOUR DOUGH WITH WATER IF YOU'RE NOT USING A DUTCH OVEN.
 This is important to create a crispy ciabatta bread without a dutch oven.
 The spray bottle of water introduces moisture, which creates that signature bread shell.

 HOW TO MAKE HOMEMADE CIABATTA BREAD WITH A DUTCH OVEN